Abir-Tx/RecoMatrix/docs/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Abir-Tx/RecoMatrix)

-AI Enigma Contest task on real time complex object detection using computer vision and machine learning in python
+AI Enigma Contest task on real time complex object detection using computer vision and machine learning in python.
+The script detects most of the real world objects, human and pets in real time.

 ## Algorithms planned to be implemented